Table of Contents

 d.
 Use concrete having good workability and also prepared according to the proper mix design.

 e.
 Cohesive concrete mixture should be used.
-(Tip: If you are able to prepare a “ball” out of the fresh concrete then you have a cohesive concrete mix.)
+(Tip: If you can prepare a “ball” out of the fresh concrete, you have a cohesive concrete mix.)

 f.
 Concrete fall should be kept minimum.
-(Tip: Height of concrete fall should not exceed 1m as far as possible.)
+(Tip: The height of concrete fall should not exceed 1m as far as possible.)

 g.
 Maintaining proper water-cement ratio.

 h.
-Prevent the movement of formwork before drying of concrete.
+Prevent the movement of formwork before drying concrete.

 i.
-Proper spacing between reinforcements should be provided for proper filling of the concrete against the formwork.
+Proper spacing between reinforcements should be provided for adequately filling the concrete against the formwork.